atbcb/ICTTestingBaseline/docs/22TimeLimits.md

 6. Check that the time limit is longer than 20 hours.

 ### Test Results
-* If any of the above checks fail, then SC 2.2.1 fails and Baseline 25 fails.
+* If any of the above checks fail, then SC 2.2.1 and Baseline Requirement 25 fail.

 ## Advisory: Tips for streamlined test processes
 * Remind testers that when the time-out occurs, visible focus should shift to the time-out alert to comply with success criteria for keyboard accessibility and focus order.